27 February 2026

 • 4 BESS projects secured offtake agreements in Q4, along with 1 solar project.

-• BESS dominated while solar softened.
+• BESS led activity while solar softened.
 Q4 captured 2.14 GW of battery capacity versus 655 MW of solar.
 84% of solar volume sat within hybrid projects.

 • BESS project durations converged on 4 hours.
 Median duration moved from 2 hours in Q1 to 4 hours by Q3 and Q4, signalling a structural shift in system design.